LSEG-API-Samples/Article.WebSocketAPI.Javascript.QuoteWidget/README.md

   Supporting technologies: Angular JS, Bootstrap.

 To run the package, simply load up the **`quoteObject.html`** within your browser and follow the instructions.
-You will need to provide the **server** information for your ADS.
+You will need to provide the **server** information for the TR WebSocket API server.

 ### <a id="contributing"></a>Contributing